symfony/symfony-docs/templating.rst

 Twig is fast because each template is compiled to a native PHP class and cached.
 But don't worry: this happens automatically and doesn't require *you* to do anything.
 And while you're developing, Twig is smart enough to re-compile your templates after you make any changes.
-That means Twig is fast in production, but easy to use while developing.
+That means Twig is fast in production, but convenient to use while developing.

 .. index::
    single: Templating; Inheritance